-Students also have elective classes.
-Available electives vary from term to term; recent offerings have included photography, Internet English, American movies, music, and art.
+Elective classes vary from term to term.
+Recent offerings have included photography, internet English, American movies, music, and art.
 Provision is made for TOEFL preparation, and classes assist students in pronunciation, test-taking strategies, US culture orientation, and university study skills.
 Daily assignments are given for all classes.

-Objective and subjective quizzes and examinations are given regularly for grading purposes.
+Quizzes and examinations are given regularly.
 The A, B, C, F grading system is used.
-NP is given to students who have not improved enough to go on to the next level of study.
-All grades are recorded on the ELI Certificate of Attendance, issued to each student at the end of the term.
+A grade of NP is given to students who have not improved enough to go on to the next level of study.
+All grades are recorded on the ELI Certificate of Attendance issued to each student at the end of the term.
 The faculty also presents special certificates and awards to students selected for outstanding academic and cultural contributions to the program.

 Sample Weekly Schedule

 |TOEFL PREP (OPTIONAL)||1||1|